Get an overview and checklist of the steps needed to ensure your WordPress site has a smooth transition to PHP 7.

 Security note: If you’re still running multiple site under one cPanel, you’ve got a slew of other security and performance issues now too.
 This practice went out of vogue in 2013 and the risk to your site and hosting account has grown every year since.
 Contact me for details.

-PHP 7 not available on shared hosting
+PHP 7 not available on some shared hosting

 If you see 5.x versions of PHP listed, but not 7, it’s likely that you’re on an older server that has not been updated to the latest Apache version.
 Check with support to learn your options.
 It’s likely they will want to migrate your site to a newer server.